Skip to main content

 Not bad, just not as good as A-tier options with similar stats and better trajectories.

-Best for: Players who’ve mastered arc compensation
+Best for: Players who've learned arc compensation

 Shadow Striker

 Balanced stats with a cool aesthetic.
-The Shadow Striker is basically a slightly worse LAUNCH knife with a better skin.
-If you care about looks, it’s fine.
+The Shadow Striker is a slightly worse LAUNCH knife with a better skin.
+If you care about looks, it's fine.
 If you care about performance, stick with LAUNCH.

 Best for: Players who want style without sacrificing too much performance